mendix/event-broker-tools/local-setup/README.md

 Optionally add `--property print.headers=true` to also see the headers and not just the data.
 This might be useful to see the `ce_sourcename` (SourceName) `ce_type` (EventName) values.
 It should display all the send events in JSON, and keep listening for new events, use `Ctrl+c` to exit.

+It's possible that you'll see `WARN` log messages as the container is first starting up due to timing issues.
+It's only an issue if these messages persist.